_ [Contents]

 Alas, we still have not fully analyzed the code.
 I suspect that the guy who wrote it never fully analyzed it, either.
 There remain cases that have not been considered.
 In particular, an uninitialzed node (i.e. a node with the value nil) will be treated as true by getBoolValue(), even though it is treated as false by the language.
 So this is yet another way in which if(node.getValue()) will behave differently from if(node.getBoolValue()).

 Maybe this was intended.
 It is easy to find cases where “silence implies consent”, i.e. cases where an uninitialized variable should be treated as true.
-(For example, when adding a switch in series, where previously there was a solid connection instead of a switch, the default value of the switch should be on, not off.)
+(For example, in a modeling program, when adding an electrical switch in series, where previously there was a solid connection instead of a switch, the default value of the switch should be on, not off.)

 It strikes me as an unpleasant design to combine these three ideas into one function: Canonicalizing the representation of truth and falsity, adding a new representation of falsity, and changing the behavior of unintialized variables.
 If I were doing it, I would put these ideas in separate functions.
 But if the author really wants to smoosh them together, he’s allowed to do so.